 Playing Area: The portion of the playing venue where play takes place, as well as bathrooms, refreshment areas, and smoking areas.
 Players are normally not allowed to leave the playing area without permission from the arbiter.

 Playoff: An over-the-board contest to break a tie among tied players.
-Commonly used to determine a clear tournament winner, or to decide a qualification spot for a future event.
+Commonly used to determine a clear tournament winner, or to decide an indivisible prize such as qualification for a future event.

 Problem: A chess composition with a starting position unlikely to appear in a real game.